TomJKono/Misc_Utils/README.md

 Misc_Utils
 ==========

-A collection of Bash and Python scripts to perform various small tasks
+A collection of Bash and Python scripts to perform various small tasks for DNA sequence data.

 Contains the following scripts:
 - Filter_VCF.py: A python script to apply arbitrary filters to a VCF file.